zyzhang1992/Stanford-CORES-Unix-command-line/README.md

 shell-novice
 ============

-An introduction to the Unix shell for people who have never used the command line before.
+An introduction to the Unix shell for STANFORD CORES.
+Adpated form and see Please see <https://swcarpentry.github.io/shell-novice/> for a rendered version of the original lesson.
+Please see https://zyzhang1992.github.io/Stanford-CORES-Unix-command-line/ for a rendered version of this page.
-Please see <https://swcarpentry.github.io/shell-novice/> for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.
+[the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.

-## Maintainers
+## Maintainers of the original lessons

 * [Gabriel A. Devenyi][devenyi_gabriel]
 * [Colin Morris][colin_morris]
 * [Gerard Capes][gerard_capes]
 * [Jacob Deppen][jacob_deppen]

+## Author of the current workshop:
+* [Zhiyong Zhang][Zhiyong_Zhang]

 ## Contributing